+To improve access to transit hubs and stations in the short-term, expanding the network and capacity of park & ride lots is a valuable strategy, particularly in lower-density suburban and rural areas.
+The SPC region currently has 108 park and ride lots, 91 of which are served by transit, and over half of the lots are located in Allegheny County.
+Transit operators and municipalities can partner with shopping centers and other property owners with large parking lots whose peak demand does not coincide with typical peak commuting hours.
 Infrastructure to improve walking and biking to access transit facilities varies by context.
 In the urban core, access to busways and light rail right of way can be difficult due to grade separation.
 The East Liberty Transit Center is an example of a project that enhanced access to a busway station through realignment and opening of streets, sidewalks, streetscaping, a bicycle garage, and an access bridge for pedestrians and bicyclists.
 In suburban and rural areas, addressing lack of sidewalks or other safe routes for biking or walking to transit stops should be prioritized.
-Bike lanes and trails may improve network connectivity and transit access across urban, suburban, and rural areas.